 By Danielle DeSimone

-For many of our nation’s presidents, the call to serve the American people came not only from the Oval Office, but also from the battlefield.
-According to the U.S. Veterans Administration, 31 of the 46 U.S. presidents throughout history have served in the military in some capacity.
+For many of our nation’s presidents, the call to serve the American people came not only from the Oval Office, but also from the battlefield. *According to the U.S. Veterans Administration, 31 of the 45 U.S. presidents throughout history have served in the military in some capacity (there have been 46 presidencies but only 45 presidents, as Grover Cleveland served two nonconsecutive terms) *.
 From the Revolutionary War to World War II, these presidents understood what it meant to truly be willing to sacrifice themselves in the name of duty to this country.
 Here are seven facts about American presidents who served in the military:

 1. George Washington: Army Soldier, Founding Father and Currently the Highest-Ranking General in the U.S. Military

 America’s first president, George Washington, led the charge both on the battlefield and as a statesman in the founding of this country.
 In addition to being one of the Founding Fathers of the United States and a talented military general – he is also the U.S.’ only six-star general.
 On July 4, 1976, a joint resolution was passed to posthumously promote Washington to the title of “General of the Armies of the United States,” effectively ensuring that no other member of the military can ever outrank him.

 Two conflicts in American history have particularly inspired several U.S. presidents to serve: the American Civil War and World War II.
 Although some of these presidents served in other conflicts as well, seven presidents fought in the American Civil War:

 Rutherford B. Hayes

 Ulysses S. Grant

 And eight American presidents served in World War II: